mgonzalezrivero/reef_learning/README.md

 This repository derives from the publication bellow, a study to evaluate the applications of automated image annotation for coral reef monitoring.
 Based on this, this README will guide you through on the configuration and code execution, using our data as examples, to:

 1. Train Convoluted Neural Networks (CNN) to recognise organisms from images
-2. QAQC and select CNN models
+2. Test and select CNN models
 3. Deploy selected CCN model to new classify images and estimate percent cover

 >### IMPORTANT NOTE.